EDI Documents: Exploring the Different Types

 EDI 855: Purchase Order Acknowledgment

-Who doesn't love a virtual nod that says, "Got it!"?
-That's precisely what EDI 855 does.
-You confirm that your EDI 850 has been received and understood.
+With this one, you confirm that your EDI 850 has been received and understood.
 This acknowledgment document ensures that your orders move forward with the same enthusiasm as a champion racehorse charging toward the finish line.

 EDI 856: Ship Manifest

-Navigating the complex seas of shipments is no easy feat, but fear not – EDI 856 is your compass.
+EDI 856 is your compass.
 It's like a ship's manifest that guides you through the tumultuous waters of logistics.
 This document details the contents, quantities, and condition of the shipment, ensuring that your goods reach their destination with the precision of a seasoned sailor.

 EDI 860: Purchase Order Change Request